nluciano233/webdevportfolio/README.md

 ## After deploying
 After theploying run `npm run build` to build the css and javascripts of the website. `build` is a script inside package.json.

+To move dev dependencies to production dependencies use `npm i <package> -P`.

 # The design